fb pixel

 Note: This course is recommended for students who plan to enroll in further creative writing courses at the undergraduate level.

-ENGL-2603-490 | Short Fiction | A. Brickey | MAY5 - JUN16 | MW 1PM - 4PM
+ENGL-2603-490 | Short Fiction: Fear and the Short Story | A. Brickey | MAY5 - JUN16 | MW 1PM - 330PM

-Course Delivery: Stony Mountain Penitentiary
+Course Delivery: Stony Mountain Institution

 ENGL-3113-001 | Writing Short Fiction Workshop | L. Wong | MAY5 - JUN2 | MWF 1PM - 4PM